 How should I prepare?

-Many local bookshops also stock LSAT preparation books.
-A variety of study materials can be ordered online, with some booksellers offering next day delivery within Australia (which is likely to be quicker than if you order through LSAC).
-These books contain a wide range of beneficial information, including:
+Many local bookshops also stock LSAT preparation books (which might be quicker than if you order directly through LSAC).
+These books contain beneficial information, including:

 - Detailed explanations of the LSAT and how it is scored